xebialabs-community/xl-ci-tool/README.md

 | -reportpw | <none>        | no  | if this flag is set, user will be prompted for the report/archive database password
 | -preview  | <none>        | no  | if this flag is set, the application will only preview the mapping actions.
 The database will not be changed.

-\* Please note: migration tool will load database driver jars dynamically.
+\* NOTE: The migration tool will load database driver jars dynamically.
 The tool uses the installation directory to find the lib directory within the XL installation and loads all jars from there.
 The tool also uses the installation directory to find embedded databases in the case where external database have not been configured.
+If external databases have been configured, the tool will inspect the XLR or XLD configuration file (xl-deploy.conf or xl-release.conf) to find the external databases.

+\* NOTE: If databases have been configured with passwords, the user of the migration tool can be prompted to supply database passwords with the -pw (main repository) and -reportpw (archive repository) flags.
+The command line entry of database passwords is masked.
+The tool does not use the password information stored in the xl-deploy.conf or xl-release.conf files.

 ### Steps ###